-When setting up reports in Access, it is sometimes necessary to learn something which wasn’t in the original data, whether calculated, derived, or otherwise figured out from the existing information.
-It’s fairly easy to do, though there are a few steps involved.
+When setting up reports in Access, we’re trying to learn something which wasn’t in the original data.
+Something calculated, derived, or otherwise figured out from the existing information.
+It’s fairly easy to do, though there are a few steps.

-After determining the requirement—a sales tax or a shipping fee, and what calculation is needed to find it—we create the field for the calculation.
+After determining the requirement—a sales tax or a shipping fee, and what calculation we need to find it—we create the field for the calculation.

 With the report open in Design view, clicking the Design tab under Report Design Tools gives us the Controls group.
 There, we click the Text Box tool and click or drag where we want the text box (which shows field data).
 This normally creates a label too, which one can use or delete as desired.